-Once installed, you’ll be able to import the tcod and libtcodpy modules, as well as the deprecated tdl module.
+Once python-tcod is installed, you’ll be able to import the tcod module.

-Python 3.5 or above is required for a normal install.
+The latest version of Python 3 is recommended for a normal install.
+Python 2 can not be used with the latest versions of python-tcod.
 These instructions include installing Python if you don’t have it yet.

 If you don’t already have it, then install the latest Microsoft Visual C++ Redistributable. vc_redist.x86.exe for a 32-bit install of Python, or vc_redist.x64.exe for a 64-bit install.
 You’ll need to keep this in mind when distributing any libtcod program to end-users.